 1 Introduction

-Ballistic projectiles are centimeter to meter sized clasts, either juvenile or lithics, which are commonly ejected during explosive activity The clasts are large enough to follow nearly parabolic trajectories which are not significantly affected by the wind field (Blong, 1984).
-Several previous studies were focused on the volcanic hazard associated with ballistics (Alatorre-Ibargüengoitia et al., 2006, 2012, 2016; Rosi et al., 2013; Fitzgerald et al., 2014; Tsunematsu et al., 2016; Bernard, 2018).
+Volcanic ballistic projectiles are typically centimeter- to meter-sized clasts, either juvenile or lithic and solid or partially molten, which are ejected during explosive activity and are sufficiently large to travel through the atmosphere along ballistic trajectories (e.g., Taddeucci et al., 2017).
+A ballistic trajectory is the free-flight path followed by an ejected particle after it has dynamically decoupled from the eruptive jet or plume, with its motion governed predominantly by gravity and aerodynamic forces.
+Several previous studies were focused on the volcanic hazard associated with ballistics (Blong, 1984; Alatorre-Ibargüengoitia et al., 2006, 2012, 2016; Rosi et al., 2013; Fitzgerald et al., 2014; Tsunematsu et al., 2016; Bernard, 2018).
 In fact, ballistics ejected during sudden explosions producing single or multiple directed blasts, are the most common cause of fatal accidents within a 5 km radius from active volcanoes and caused tens of casualties and hundreds of injuries in the past decades (Brown et al., 2017).
 They represent a major hazard at many active volcanoes in the world, in particular those that are sites of tourist attraction, e.g., Galeras (Colombia), Popocatepetl (Mexico), Yasur (Vanuatu), Tongariro (New Zealand), Ontake and Shinmoedake (Japan) (Maeno et al. 2013; Yamaoka et al, 2016; Fitzgerald et al., 2018) and Stromboli (Italy).

 Stromboli island constitutes the ca. 3 × 4 km subaerial section of an active composite volcano, slightly elongated in the NE-SW direction and rising to an elevation of 924 m above sea level.
 The island is notable for a horseshoe-shaped depression called Sciara del Fuoco located in the NW part of the volcano.
 The ongoing volcanic activity generally occurs in multiple craters within a relatively flat region known as Crater Terrace, located at about 750 m elevation above the Sciara del Fuoco (Fig. 1i).

 At Stromboli, the greater ballistic hazard is related to major explosions and paroxysms that interrupt the persistent mild strombolian activity of the volcano (Barberi et al., 1993; Pompilio et al., 2010; Bertagnini et al., 2011).
 The hazardous area affected by ballistic projectiles is a key observation and is commonly assumed as the main discriminant factor to distinguish between ordinary activity, major explosions and paroxysms (Barberi et al., 1993; Rosi et al., 2013; Bevilacqua et al., 2020b).
 This area is limited to the Crater Terrace and upper Sciara del Fuoco in case of ordinary activity, to the summit area of the volcano (up to a maximum distance of about 1 km from the vents) and Sciara del Fuoco during major explosions, and can extend down to low elevations along large part of the island, and sometimes beyond the shoreline (up to ca. 2.5 km), during the paroxysms.
+Notably, during major explosions and paroxysms tephra is commonly dispersed through convective columns of ca. 1 km and a few km high, respectively (Rosi et al., 2013).
+However, in our analysis of the documents, we focused exclusively on ballistic projectiles, ruling out light pumice fallout, as it is not expected to pose a significant hazard, in particular to inhabited areas.

 The present early-warning systems at Stromboli are able to recognize precursor signals a few minutes before these explosive events, a time too short to find a safe shelter or escape from the hazard zone (Di Lieto et al., 2020; Ripepe et al., 2021; Insinga et al. 2025).
 In this context, quantitative assessments of the ballistic hazard at different sites of the island becomes a crucial means for any action of risk mitigation and emergency planning.